-$Participation = \min \left\{ 0.2 \times Lecture + Discussion, 1 \right\}.$
+Participation = $\min \{0.2 \times \text{Lecture} + \text{Discussion}, 1\}$.

-Final Assessment: The Final Assessment will consist of a cumulative 180-minute written test administered through Crowdmark.
-It will be scheduled by FAS to take place sometime during the final assessment period.
+Final Exam: The Final Exam will consist of a cumulative 180-minute written test administered by FAS.
+It will be scheduled to take place sometime during the final exam period.

 Assignments: There will be seven assignments, which are not to be handed in.
 Assignment 0 will be an initial "warmup" assignment testing your prerequisite knowledge, while Assignments 1-6 will correspond to each of the six course modules.
-Solutions will not be provided, except for those presented in tutorials; however, you are welcome to discuss the assignment problems during office hours and on the discussion boards.
+Solutions to Assignments 1-6 will not provided; however, you are welcome to discuss the assignment problems during office hours and on the discussion boards.